Preparing to contribute to the ABDR consists of a few steps:

 Formal Implementation and Ongoing Data Capture

-Once surgeon and institutional agreements are in place, we will contact staff at the consulting room and/or theatre to arrange a visit to formally implement the registry.
-ABDR Research Officers will provide a study folder with relevant documentation and instruction.
+Once surgeon/clinician and institutional agreements are in place, we will contact staff at the consulting room and/or theatre to arrange a visit to formally implement the registry.
+You will be provided with a study folder with relevant documentation and instruction.

 Preparing for data collection/Informing the patient prior to surgery